workshop-wassa/workshop-wassa.github.io/index.md

 - Applications of sentiment and emotion mining
 - Public sentiments and communication patterns of public health emergencies.

-In the past years we have noticed that WASSA offers a platform to researchers investigating sentiment and emotion in lesser-resourced languages.
-The 2023 edition featured work on no less than 23 different languages and two papers specifically targeted multilingual emotion detection.
-We wish to continue these efforts as we find it important to consider and publish advances in any language as this helps to underline the wealth of our research community and to diminish the dominance of English-language research.
-To this purpose we propose a **Special track on multilinguality and social bridge between high- and lesser-resourced languages/communities**.

 ### Sponsors:
 TBA